 Teeth are meant for eating and smiling, and nothing else.
 Any other use can be unhealthy; your teeth are not knives, and they're not scissors either.

 Although it may seem convenient in the short term, opening potato chip bags, clamping onto bobby pins, or prying off bottle caps with your teeth can cause dental chips and fractures.
 To save your teeth, use a knife or a pair of scissors instead.

 It may seem healthier than soda, but sports drinks bring many of the same problems.
 Both contain lots of sugar and acid, and the sugar encourages acid-producing bacteria to proliferate in your mouth, causing tooth decay.
 To avoid the risk of decay and dental enamel erosion, opt for refreshing, calorie-free, fat-free water instead.

 Bad Dental Habit: Fruit Juice

 Is fruit juice healthier than soda?
 Fruit juice can be healthy due to its vitamin and mineral content.
-But this benefit can be diminished by the presence of high amounts of sugar in fruit juice.
+But this benefit can be washed away by the high sugar content in most fruit juice.

 We tend to underestimate the amount of sugar in naturally sweet fruit juice.
 For example, apple juice contains approximately as much sugar as the same volume of soda.